adolfintel/muhtriangles.js/README.md

 MuhTriangles.js is a simple and lightweight library for drawing colorful and animated triangles to an HTML5 Canvas element, with a good amout of settings that you can tweak.

 ## See it in action
 MuhTriangles.js is the default background on [my website](http://adolfintel.com).
-You can see it change color with the time of day.

 ## Compatibility